Weekend Fun: How “Toast Kaizen” Should Have Ended

 I've probably seen the “Current Condition” portion of the fantastic “Toast Kaizen” DVD (from GBMP) more than a hundred times over the past seven years.

-At the end, when Bruce learns that his wife wanted raisin toast (when he made white toast), I always thought a sound effect was missing… or the sound would play in my head.
-I finally, through the power of iMovie, added the appropriate comical sound effects… the losing music from The Price is Right with a variation of a “sad trombone” sound effect.
+At the end, when Bruce learns that his wife wants raisin toast (when he makes white toast), I always thought a sound effect was missing, or the sound would play in my head.
+Finally, through the power of iMovie, I added the appropriate comical sound effects: the losing music from The Price is Right with a variation of a “sad trombone” sound effect.

 Maybe this is the beginning of a burgeoning Toast Kaizen industry that could include: